orbis-developers/home_assistant_viaris/README.md

 ## List of entities view

-This screenshot shows different entities you can chose to make your panel.
+This screenshot shows different entities you can choose to make your panel.

 ![imagen](https://github.com/HGC72/home_assistant_viaris/assets/66405397/5503dc6f-eab6-48a4-bba1-f91a79641f5b)